WR3 | Workshops

 Getting Sh*t the Library Doesn’t Have

 A common problem in academic research is discovering that a book or article you require for a project is checked out, missing, or not owned by the library.
-Less commonly, you may find yourself in a global pandemic and be unable to physically visit a library to borrow books.
 There are a number of free services available to you when you encounter this problem.

 Borrow Direct consortium

 These texts have shorter borrowing periods.
-The book will arrive wrapped with a special sleeve containing information about when the book must be returned to avoid punishing fines.
+The book will arrive wrapped with a special sleeve containing information about when the book must be returned to avoid fines.
+Do not remove the sleeve.

 Borrow Direct only works for books.
-If you need a scholarly article, use DartDoc.
+If you need a scholarly article, use the Interlibrary Loan service.

-If there is a book or article you would like to read that is not available through Borrow Direct, you may request it from Dartmouth’s interlibrary loan program, known as DartDoc.1 To request an item, visit the DartDoc webpage, select the appropriate form (article, book, book chapter, etc.), and send your request electronically to the office.
+If there is a book or article you would like to read that is not available through Borrow Direct, you may request it from Dartmouth’s Interlibrary Loan service.
+To request an item, log into the service using your NetID, select the appropriate form (article, book, book chapter, etc.), and send your request electronically to the office.
 Staff will request your item from another library, who will ship the book to our library through the mail.
-If you are requesting a book chapter or article, the donor library will send you a .pdf free of charge to your DartDoc account.
+If you are requesting a book chapter or article, the donor library will send you a .pdf free of charge to your account.
 Make sure to download the .pdf to your computer as they disappear after a period of time.

-If you are ordering a physical book, DartDoc is often the slowest option.
+If you are ordering a physical book, Interlibrary Loan is often the slowest option.
 Requests may take up to two weeks to be fulfilled.

 Recall Request